FFrelay/TheMirrorLegacy/README.md

 # The Mirror Legacy (玄鉴仙族 | Xuanjian Immortal Clan) - English Translation

 Welcome to the unofficial fan translation repository for **The Mirror Legacy**!
-This project is focused on providing high-quality English translations for the later volumes of the novel.
+This project is focused on providing high-quality English translations of the novel.

 ## About the Novel